photomattmills/static_bloggy/_posts/2018-09-23-odd-salon-explore.markdown

 I had some thoughts about this slump I'm having today, too.
 This is a thing that always happens with a new camera: get the thing, be very excited about it, and go out and make a bunch of good pictures with it over the first couple weeks.
 I even had a honeymoon period like that with the GoPro (an otherwise not very good camera for the sorts of photos I take), where I really just played with the thing and had fun.
 Then, about a month in, a slump hits.
 I can't maintain that energy forever, and I find myself falling into old patterns of working, which means I don't get as much energy from shooting, and feel kinda meh about the whole thing.

-So, the insight I had today was that I need to figure out how to break those patterns of working, see things from new perspectives, etc. I might break out [_The Photographers' Playbook_](https://aperture.org/shop/the-photographer-s-playbook-books/) and have some fun.
+So, the insight I had today was that I need to figure out how to break those patterns of working, see things from new perspectives, etc. I might break out [_The Photographer's Playbook_](https://aperture.org/shop/the-photographer-s-playbook-books/) and have some fun.
 I also need to start getting up early to shoot more San Pablo.
 Right now it's not in a place where it's a book, except maybe one of those boring art books that go with exhibitions and don't sell out their first printings.
 It might be good as individual large prints, and I need to buy some paper to start playing with that too... so!
 There's work to be done.

 <span style="display:block;" class="center">
   ![](https://photomattmills.com/images/odd-salon-explore/0001.jpg)